 There are many views southerly of distant mountain ranges and ridges in the Cascade Mountain Range over the last third of the climb.

-Roadway surface and traffic: The roadway is pristine and traffic is light.
+Roadway Surface and Traffic Report: The roadway is pristine and traffic is light.
 The speed limit is 35 mph and this ride has a safe and comfortable feel to it.

 We highly recommend this climb - it is magnificent!
 For a beautiful and challenging cycling climb, check out Mt.
 Shasta.

-Note - see slideshow on Climb Page for PJAMM’s Great Bike-Hike Adventure of Mt.
-Shasta - cycling to Bunny Flats 11.5 miles then hiking the remaining 5 miles and 7,000’ (21% average grade)
+Note.
+See slideshow on Climb Page for PJAMM’s Great Bike-Hike Adventure of Mt.
+Shasta - cycling to Bunny Flats 11.5 miles then hiking the remaining five miles and 7,000’ (21% average grade).

 Early start . . .